Slump in Indian corporate earnings set to continue

 But this will still be some way short of the double-digit growth seen early last year.

-JSW Steel Ltd, India's third-largest steelmaker, posted its first consolidated quarterly loss in seven quarters last month, hit by a sharp fall in steel prices and a flood of cheap imports of the alloy into the country.
+JSW Steel Ltd (JSTL.NS), India's third-largest steelmaker, posted its first consolidated quarterly loss in seven quarters last month, hit by a sharp fall in steel prices and a flood of cheap imports of the alloy into the country.

 "Margins are under pressure across the industry in spite of commodity prices coming down," said Joint Managing Director Seshagiri Rao.